 Computes common convergence diagnostics for selected parameters from a JAGS/BUGS fit and returns a compact, report-ready table.
-The diagnostics include Gelman–Rubin \(\hat{R}\), Geweke z-scores, Heidelberger-Welch stationarity p-values, and autocorrelation at lag 50.
+The diagnostics include Gelman–Rubin \(\hat{R}\), Geweke z-scores, Heidelberger-Welch stationarity p-values, and autocorrelation at a user-specified lag.

 Arguments